iggallagher/starter-hugo-academic/content/home/teaching.md

 widget: pages

 # This file represents a page section.
-headless: ture
+headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 80

-title: 'Recent & Upcoming Talks'
+title: Teaching
-subtitle:
+subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - talks
+      - teaching
     tag: ''
     category: ''
     publication_type: ''